 Majolica was quickly and widely embraced by the greater public.
 As the number of majolica producers proliferated in England, the decorative ware made its way into the homes of the nascent middle classes of England and the United States.
 Majolica designers found inspiration in a variety of European ceramic precedents like Palissy and Della Robbia, and in revival styles, especially Renaissance revival.
 Léon Arnoux, supported by Herbert Minton, encouraged factory artists such as Hamlet Bourne to use actual Renaissance objects as sources of inspiration and for copying.
-For
+For example, the exhibition includes an 1858 ewer and stand that Hamlet Bourne modeled for Minton as a copy of a Renaissance original in the collection of the V&A.

-Top left: Mintons Ltd. Oyster Plate, shape no. 1323, designed ca. 1867, this example made 1901.
+Top left: Mintons Ltd. Oyster Plate, shape no. 1323, designed ca. 1867, this example 1901.
 Top right: S. Fielding & Co.
-Fan oyster plate, ca. 1881.
+"Fan" oyster plate, design registered 1881.
 Center: George Jones & Sons.
-Oyster plate for J. W. Boteler, & Brother, ca. 1875.
+Oyster plate for J. W. Boteler & Brother, designed ca. 1875.
 Bottom left: Samuel Lear.
-Sunflower oyster plate, ca. 1882.
-Bottom right: Possibly Adams & Bromley.
+Oyster plate, design registered 1882.
+Bottom right: Possibly made by Adams & Bromley.
 Oyster plate, ca. 1880.
 All: Earthenware with majolica glazes.
 All: Joan Stacke Graham.
-Photograph: Bruce White.
+Photograph: Bruce M. White.